Lupus – Diagnosis, Symptoms, and Treatment

 Lupus is a relatively common condition as it affects approximately 1.5 million Americans.
 There are about 16,000 new cases of lupus diagnosed per year.

-The disease is most frequently seen in woman of childbearing age (usually aged between 15-44 years), but can also affect men and children.
+The disease is most frequently seen in women of childbearing age (usually aged between 15-44 years) but can also affect men and children.

-The disease is more commonly seen in non-Caucasian persons.
+The disease is more common in non-Caucasian persons.

 Signs and Symptoms

-Lupus can cause a wide variety of symptoms that affects multiple organ systems.
+Lupus can cause various symptoms that affect multiple organ systems.
 Some of the most common symptoms of lupus include: